mihovilm/react-simplenotes/README.md

 I actually didn't realize how much time this lab would take, and I had to make sure I understand SA4 completely before going through.
 After completing this lab, states etc. make much more sense to me.
 I used FontAwesome, Google Fonts, and gradient-animator for designing this.
+I'm changing zIndexes to bring it to front whenever you click within a note.
 The slack channel was very helpful.

 ## What Worked / Didn't work
 Everything from the minimal specs should work plus a bit more.